digital-work-lab/open-source-project/paper/paper.md

   and ensuring compatibility across various project setups.
   This includes understanding the role of code quality tools, the importance of semantic versioning, and maintaining stable software releases.
-3. **Contribute to open-source Python packages and collaborate in package development** Students will gain hands-on experience contributing to open-source Python projects by collaborating on GitHub, creating pull requests, resolving issues, and following community-driven development standards.
+3. **Contribute to open source Python packages and collaborate in package development** Students will gain hands-on experience contributing to open source Python projects by collaborating on GitHub, creating pull requests, resolving issues, and following community-driven development standards.
   They will also learn how to write documentation and test their packages to ensure quality and usability.